boratanrikulu/quik/README.md

 <hr>

 **Note:**
-This project is havily under development.
+This project is heavily under development.
 IT IS NOT PRODUCTION READY.
 DO NOT USE IT YET.